joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

 27. If you notice a failure, in the Deployment tab for: 'PolicyDeployment' you can ignore this, as it may have failed if the SQL Server hasn't been provisioned yet; once it has been provisioned, you can navigate back to this failed deployment and click 'Redeploy', to deploy a SQL Security Alert policy.

 #### Configure

+##### Grant Managed Identity Azure AD Reader Rights

+Now that Azure Optimization Engine has been deployed, in order to use any of the Azure AD-based recommendations, we need to grant the 'Global Reader' role to the managed identity.

+1. Log in to the Azure Portal
+2. Navigate to Managed Identioties

 #### Additional Recommended Reading